Bathroom Exhaust Fan Size Calculator

 Mini Game: Vent the Steam

-This optional mini game turns the same fan-sizing ideas into a fast, replayable challenge.
+This optional mini game turns bathroom exhaust fan sizing into a fast, replayable challenge.
 Steam plumes rise from different bathroom fixtures with their own moisture loads.
 Your job is to slide the ceiling fan into position and tune the selected CFM so the plume is cleared before the room fogs over.
 It does not change the calculator result above, but if you have already entered bathroom measurements, the game uses your calculated recommendation as the target design band for bonus play.

 Score0